fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

 - **Chat permission role** - Use this setting to define the supervised chat role of the user.
 Learn more about [supervised chat](supervise-chats-edu.md).
 - **Users with full chat permissions can delete any message** - Use this setting to let users with full permissions delete any group or meeting chat message.
 - **Video messages** - Turn this setting on if you want users in your organization to be able to use the Teams app to send video messages to other people in chats and channels.
+- **Viva Engage experiences in Teams** - Turn this setting on if you want users in your organization to be able to integrate Viva Engage experiences, like Storyline, into their chats.

 > [!NOTE]
 > Some of these settings, such as using Giphys, can also be configured at the team level by team owners and at the private or shared channel level by channel owners.